-New free trade agreements have transitioned from focusing on large trade of commodities to facilitating small business and online e-commerce transactions.
+New free trade agreements facilitate small business and online e-commerce transactions.
 Canada's many trade agreements is making it easier than ever to ship goods duty free to Canada and duty from Canada to most the world's major economies.

 Jet-van

-Most Favoured Nation (MFN) tariff rates are generally applicable for goods traded between Canada and other countries.
+Most Favour Nation (MFN) tariff rates are generally applicable for goods trading between Canada and other countries.
 Goods that meet the rules of origin of a specific trade agreement can benefit from preferential duty free import.

 Canada's many free trade agreements benefit businesses importing and exporting goods.
 With the exception of China and India (albeit large exceptions!), goods from all the worlds major economies can benefit from preferential duty free import.
 And claiming these benefits has been made easier by (in most cases) not requiring a separate certificate of origin.